grandchild/vis_avs_blog/content/posts/00-background.md

 web-captured) masses once again.
 All of these fell somewhat silent before reaching a satisfactory level of compatibility.

-The version I started aims at completeness and compatibility first.
+[The version I started][vis_avs] aims at completeness and compatibility first.
 The initial motivator was making accessible what we created in the past to a future audience.

 There's no saying this attempt will fare any better than others, but at least I tried to avoid the trope of starting-fresh-then-falling-short by never straying far from 100%.